BraedenL/CS361_Project3/README.md

 $ java TMSimulator [input_file_name.txt]

 ## Sources used

-Some API documents for java classes and iterators and some in class questions
+Some Oracle documents for java classes and iterators and some in class questions
 ----------
 This README template is using Markdown.
 To preview your README output, you can copy your file contents to a Markdown editor/previewer such